wechto/paper/README.md

 + What is intrinsic motivation?
 A typology of computational approaches

-+ Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning [2015] https://arxiv.org/abs/1509.08731
++ [Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning [2015] ](https://arxiv.org/abs/1509.08731)  :+1:  ​

+  We focussed specifically on intrinsic motivation with a reward measure known as empowerment, which requires at its core the efficient computation of the mutual information.

 + 强化学习如何使用内在动机